SteveHYou/Airbnb-Hide-Listing-Chrome-Extension/README.md

 Troubleshooting FAQ:
+- Extension behaviour not reflecting properly on webpage
+    - Open a new tab whenever refreshing an extension!
+Refreshing page on same tab won't reflect the change (There's probably a way to resolve it though)

+- MutationObserver from content script is inconsistently adding buttons
+    - As of MV3, there is a significant delay before content scripts actually get injected into the page.
+At this point, the page could've already loaded a lot of data which we cannot detect as a new change from MutationObserver.
+Sometimes it loads early enough but most times it doesn't
+    - Others are facing same issue: https://github.com/crxjs/chrome-extension-tools/issues/391
+    - Potential solution #1: Use service worker to directly inject the script into page?
+        - Not sure if it will work and seems like a pain...
+    - Potential solution #2: Don't use MutationObserver.
+Just use simple setInterval() to add in the buttons if they are missing.
+If the page didn't see any new listings load in the past 10 seconds, clear the setInterval()

 - Uncaught (in promise) TypeError: Failed to fetch dynamically imported module: chrome-extension://piibfkamejcgnkjjimllmjiipfjmhaph/dist/src/main.js
     - FIX: Make sure content script imports have .js file extension